Faculty - Kathleen Gough

 Contact InformationEmail: Katie Gough

-Dr. Katie Gough studied English literature as an undergraduate at Catholic University (1994) before pursuing an MA in English literature at the University of Maryland (1998), and a PhD in Performance Studies at the University of California-Berkeley (2005).
+Katie Gough received her Ph.D. in Performance Studies from the University of California-Berkeley (2005).
 Prior to coming to UVM, she taught in the American Conservatory Theatre MFA program in San Francisco (2005), the Department of Theatre, Dance and Performance Studies at UC-Berkeley (2005), and in the School of Culture and Creative Art at the University of Glasgow in Scotland (2006-2014).
-In 2008, Katie was a Visiting Fellow in the Centre for Irish Studies and the Department of History at Concordia University in Montreal.
+In 2008, Katie was a Visiting Fellow in the Centre for Irish Studies, and taught in the Department of History at Concordia University in Montreal.